 While a breach of fiduciary duty is not a crime, it is a civil liability that can result in the payment of damages.
 In a breach of fiduciary duty case, there are two types of damages that the person may have to pay: compensatory and punitive.

 Compensatory damages are damages that compensate the victim for the losses they suffered directly as a result of the breach of fiduciary duty.
 Punitive damages, on the other hand, are meant to punish the party that violated the fiduciary duty.
 Punitive damages are meant to provide incentive against repeating the act for both the defendant themselves and society at large.
-Punitive damages are typically only awarded in breach of fiduciary duty cases that involve malice or fraud, meaning that sometimes a defense against fraud charges in New Jersey may be required as well.
+Punitive damages are typically only awarded in breach of fiduciary duty cases that involve malice or fraud, meaning that sometimes a defense against fraud charges with an Atlantic City fraud defense attorney may be required as well.

 It is also possible for people who have breached their fiduciary duty to suffer from professional consequences.
 Depending on the industry that the person committing the breach was involved in, they may, in addition to paying damages, lose professional licenses or accreditation.
 This is especially true for doctors, lawyers, and accountants.